BitFracture/condensation/README.md

 	- Do not set up CodeCommit, as we use GitHub and our own deploy script
  - Before deploying, confirm with group members.
 Run `eb deploy`
  - Quick deployment command `make deploy` is set up already

- - deploy the database by running
+ - deploying the database is done seperately with th `generate_database` scripts

 ## Running the local server